 The Trust Fund is an institutional endowment fund that manages the portfolio, assisted through the services provided by its investment advisor, Mercer Investment Consulting, with the long-term focus necessary to achieve the mandate of funding the Court and the Commission in perpetuity.
-The portfolio has been structured to attain its target rate of return over the long-term, within acceptable risk parameters, and is diversified across a selection of growth, risk-reducing and inflation-protection asset classes.
+The strategic asset allocation of the portfolio has been structured to attain a target rate of return over the long-term within acceptable risk parameters, and is diversified across a selection of growth, risk-reducing and inflation-protection asset classes.

 The benefits of maintaining a diversified strategic longterm asset allocation have been proven throughout the varying market conditions experienced since inception.
-In a year in which there was divergence across the returns generated by major indices across broad asset classes, as highlighted in the index returns provided in Table 1 above, the Trust Fund earned a return of +5.0% in 2016.
+In a year in which there was congruence amongst the returns generated by major indices across broad asset classes, as highlighted in the index returns provided in Table 1 above, the Trust Fund earned a return of +17.2% in 2017, the highest full-year return since the inception of the Trust Fund.

-The continuing commitment to the long-term allocation has rewarded the Trust Fund with positive returns in eight of the eleven full calendar years of existence (2006 to 2016), with greater than 9% positive returns experienced in six of the eight positive years.
+The continuing commitment to the long-term allocation has rewarded the Trust Fund with positive returns in nine of the twelve full calendar years of existence (2006 to 2017), with returns exceeding 9% in seven of the nine positive years.
 The total rates of return earned by the portfolio for the complete calendar years since inception are shown in Table 2.